-17.3.3 WriteFlash2
+19.3.2 WriteFlash2

-See the Dynamic C Function Reference Manual for a complete description.
+See the Dynamic C Function Reference Manual for a complete description of WriteFlash2().

-NOTE: There is a WriteFlash() function available for writing to the first flash, but its use is highly discouraged for reasons of forward source and binary compatibility should flash sector configuration change drastically in a product.
-For more information on flash compatibility issues, see technical notes TN216 "Is your Application Ready for Large Sector Flash?" and TN217 "Binary and Source Compatibility Issues for 4K Flash Sector Sizes" at Rabbit's website: rabbit...com
+There is a function available for writing to the first flash, WriteFlash(), but its use is highly discouraged for reasons of forward source and binary compatibility should flash sector configuration change drastically in a product.
+For more information on flash compatibility issues, see technical notes TN216 "Is your Application Ready for Large Sector Flash?" and TN217 "Binary and Source Compatibility Issues for 4K Flash Sector Sizes" at Digi's website: